ml4oncology/make-notes-dataset/README.md

 │                              development or `python setup.py bdist_wheel` to build.
 ├── src
 │   └── make_notes_dataset  <- Actual Python package where the main functionality goes.
-├── tests                   <- Unit tests which can be run with `pytest`.
 ├── .coveragerc             <- Configuration for coverage reports of unit tests.
 ├── .isort.cfg              <- Configuration for git hook that sorts imports.
 └── .pre-commit-config.yaml <- Configuration of pre-commit git hooks.